esyede/rakit/packages/docs/data/curl.md

 ### Timeout

-You can also set how long the request should take until it times out:
+How long a request may take before it times out:

 ```php
 Curl::timeout(5); // Request times out after 5 seconds